 Types of Personal Loans for Debt Consolidation

 Most personal loans are unsecured, fixed-rate loans.
 Although different lenders may offer you different kinds of loans depending on your financial situation and credit report.
-It’s a good idea to understand the different kinds of loans available.
+It’s a good idea to understand the different kinds of loans available, especially because one might work well for a home improvement project while another will help you appease a debt collector.
 Take a look at some features of the most common types of loans.

 Unsecured loans don’t require any collateral in exchange for the loan amount.
 Lenders will determine whether you are eligible based on your financial criteria such as your credit score and income level.

 If your credit score is less than good or if you have a large amount of debt, you may have a difficult time getting approved.
 On the other hand, the higher your credit score and the healthier your finances are, the more likely you are to be approved on favorable terms.

 Interest rates on fixed-rate loans are the same throughout the entire duration of the loan.
 Unlike variable-rate loans or adjustable-rate loans, you won’t have to worry about your rate going up.

 Most auto loans, student loans and mortgages are fixed-rate loans.
 Fixed-rate loans give you a good understanding of how much your future payments will be.
 Unlike variable-rate loans, whose interest rates can change over time.

 Fixed-rate loans are great if you lock in your loan for a low-interest rate.
 If interest rates go down over time, you may decide to refinance your loan at a lower rate.
 Most personal loans have timeframes that range from a few months to a few years.
 You are less likely to have to refinance your personal loan than you if you were taking out education loans or a mortgage.